A Blog About Topics and Views of Interest to Christians

 September 30, 2023

-The apostle John gave us a description of his vision in verses 1-6 that told of the church age[1] during the period between Christ’s first and second coming.
-We learned that Satan would be bound by Jesus so that Satan’s ability to deceive the nations would be greatly curtailed.
-This would enable the gospel of Jesus Christ to spread throughout the world and dominate the hearts of his elect.
-It is the preaching of the truth of God’s word that prevented Satan from exercising an unrestricted dominance of the nations during the church age.
+The apostle John described his vision in verses 1-6, which told of the period between Christ’s first and second coming.
+We learned that Jesus would bind Satan, significantly curtailing his ability to deceive the nations.
+This would enable the gospel of Jesus Christ to spread worldwide and dominate the hearts of his elect.
+It is the preaching of the truth of God’s word that prevented Satan from exercising unrestricted dominance of the nations during the church age.

-John’s vision in chapter 20 views the interadvental period[2] from an earthly aspect and warns us that this binding of Satan would not last until the second coming of Christ, but that Satan must be released for a little while (Rev. 20:3) in the future.
-Then in verses 4-6, John’s vision takes a view of this same period of time from a heavenly aspect specifically looking at the reign of the saints in heaven with Christ.
-And in verses 7-10 John’s vision again takes the aspect of an earthly view.
+John’s vision in chapter 20 views the interadvental period[2] from an earthly aspect and warns us that this binding of Satan would not last until the second coming of Christ but that Satan must be released for a little while (Rev. 20:3) in the future.
+Then, in verses 4-6, John’s vision views this same period from a heavenly aspect, specifically looking at the reign of the saints in heaven with Christ.
+In verses 7-10, John’s vision again takes the aspect of an earthly view.

-A very short period of time before Christ’s second coming, immediately after the thousand years are ended (Rev. 20:7) God will release the restraint on Satan’s deceptive work.
-Satan will then be allowed to return to his work of spreading unbelief through his deceptive actions much as he did before the first coming of Christ.
+A very short time before Christ’s second coming, immediately after the thousand years are ended (Rev. 20:7), God will release the restraint on Satan’s deceptive work.
+Satan will then be allowed to return to his work of spreading unbelief through his deceptive actions, much as he did before the first coming of Christ.
 This will be a time of great tribulation for the Church.
 This tribulation period will end at the second coming of Christ at the end of the world.

 Once released, Satan will promptly gather the deceived nations to give battle against Christ’s Church.
-John refers to these nations as Gog and Magog and says this will be a large number of soldiers that is akin to the number of grains of sand in the sea.
-This is the same battle spoken of in Revelation 16:16 and is referred to there as Armageddon.
-The same battle is mentioned in verses 19:19 as well as here in 20:8, 9.
+John refers to these nations as Gog and Magog and says there will be a large number of soldiers, akin to the number of grains of sand in the sea.
+This is the same battle spoken of in Revelation 16:16 and is referred to as Armageddon.
+The same battle is mentioned in verses 19:19 and here in 20:8, 9.
 This battle will occur on the Day of the Lord (Rev. 16:14), at the second coming of Christ, and will be followed by the final judgment.

-John’s vision symbolically uses the names Gog and Magog taken from Old Testament Scripture found in Ezekiel chapters 38, 39.
-The term God and Magog used in this Old Testament passage, is explained by William Hendriksen when he writes:
+John’s vision symbolically uses the names Gog and Magog taken from Old Testament Scripture in Ezekiel chapters 38 and 39.
+The term God and Magog used in this Old Testament passage is explained by William Hendriksen when he writes:

-[T]he term undoubtedly indicates the power of the Seleucids especially as it was revealed in the days of Antiochus Epiphanies, the bitter enemy of the Jews.… his kingdom was located in northern Syria.… To the east his territory extended beyond the Tigris.
-To the north the domain over which the Seleucids ruled included… districts in Asia minor.… Therefore the oppression of God’s people by “Gog and Magog” refers, in Ezekiel, to the terrible persecution under Antiochus Epiphanies, ruler of Syria.[3]
+[T]he term undoubtedly indicates the power of the Seleucids, especially as it was revealed in the days of Antiochus Epiphanies, the bitter enemy of the Jews.… his kingdom was located in northern Syria.… To the east, his territory extended beyond the Tigris.
+To the north, the Seleucids’ domain included… districts in Asia Minor.… Therefore, the oppression of God’s people by “Gog and Magog” refers, in Ezekiel, to the terrible persecution under Antiochus Epiphanies, ruler of Syria.[3]

 HISTORICAL NOTE

-About 332 BCE, Alexander the Great set out to conquer Persia and on the way conquered Palestine.
-After Alexander’s death in 323 BCE, his kingdom was divided into three kingdoms with three of his victorious generals each claiming a portion.
-One of these kingdoms, the Seleucid kingdom took control of Palestine from the Ptolemaic kingdom.
+About 332 BCE, Alexander the Great set out to conquer Persia and, on the way, conquered Palestine.
+After Alexander died in 323 BCE, his kingdom was divided into three kingdoms, with three of his victorious generals, claiming a portion.
+One of these kingdoms, the Seleucid kingdom, took control of Palestine from the Ptolemaic kingdom.
 In 163 BCE, Antiochus IV Epiphanies, the evil ruler of the Seleucids in Syria, fearing a Jewish revolt, banned the practice of the Jewish religion and moved against Jerusalem.
-Jewish rebels led by the Maccabees rose up against the Seleucids in what has been called the Maccabean Revolt.
+Jewish rebels led by the Maccabees rose against the Seleucids in what has been called the Maccabean Revolt.
 Eventually, the Seleucids were forced to remove themselves from Palestine.
-Subsequently, the then independent Jewish Palestine would submit to Roman rule which was in power at the first advent of Christ.
+Subsequently, the then-independent Jewish Palestine would submit to Roman rule, which was in power at the first advent of Christ.

 Just as Ezekiel chapters 38 and 39 speak of a future final battle against God’s people, the Jews, before the first advent of Christ, these chapters foreshadow the future battle at the second advent of Christ, which is spoken of in Revelation and that destroys all Christ’s enemies and saves all God’s elect to eternal life in glory with God.

-The rule of Antiochus IV Epiphanies as explained by Ezekiel extended over the non-Jewish world just as the symbolism of John’s vision uses the term “Gog and Magog” to represent the final enemies of God, the nations of the world under the command of Satan.
-The term “Gog and Magog” therefore does not refer particularly to any nation of the world then or now.
-It simply refers to all non-Christian nations of the world that are under the rule of Satan just prior to the second coming of Christ.
+The rule of Antiochus IV Epiphanies, as explained by Ezekiel, extended over the non-Jewish world just as the symbolism of John’s vision uses the term “Gog and Magog” to represent the final enemies of God, the nations of the world under the command of Satan.
+Therefore, the term “Gog and Magog” does not refer particularly to any nation of the world then or now.
+It simply refers to all non-Christian nations of the world that are under the rule of Satan just before the second coming of Christ.

 This vision has a focus on the destruction of Satan by Jesus Christ.
-The first phase of Satan’s destruction was Christ’s binding of him by curtailing Satan’s ability to deceived the nations.
-And the second phase was 1) Satan’s defeat in his last efforts to destroy the Church, 2) his eternal condemnation at the final judgment, and 3) his sentence to hell and eternal separation from God.
+The first phase of Satan’s destruction was Christ’s binding of him by curtailing Satan’s ability to deceive the nations.
+The second phase was 1) Satan’s defeat in his last efforts to destroy the Church, 2) his eternal condemnation at the final judgment, and 3) his sentence to hell and eternal separation from God.

 [1] The Church Age refers specifically to the period of time beginning with Pentecost and extending through the second coming of Jesus Christ.